nss-evening-cohort-3/fetch-n-store-devoisaurus/README.md

 ### Part 5: Show me the Responses

 Students will implement a `GET /api/Response`  that will display a list of all persisted responses from the database.
 Angular will be used to obtain response data from our API endpoint.

+Mini Quest:

+2 URLs that return 200
+2 URLs that return 300
+2 URLs that return 400
+1 URL that returns 500